-If you’re not ready to invest major dollars into the Bowflex Adjustable Kettlebell, this one from Amazon is similar and only $50.
-You can adjust the kettlebell to four different weights (5-12 pounds) making it a good option for beginners.
+If you’re not ready to invest major dollars into the Bowflex Adjustable Kettlebell, this one from Amazon is similar and just over $60.
+You can adjust the kettlebell to three different weights (5 to12 pounds) making it a good option for beginners.
 The Bowflex Kettlebell does go up to 40 pounds, so if you’re looking for a heavier weight range, this may not be your pick.

 If you’ve yet to try slamming around a medicine ball in the name of fitness, let me be the first to suggest you try it.
 It’s surprisingly fun and challenging–not to mention that there’s a million different ways to add a medicine ball into your workout.
 This one from BalanceFrom comes in several different weights, making it good for beginners.
 Tip: don’t start too heavy.
 Find a weight you can comfortably pick up and throw around since, well, that’s the workout!

 These square adjustable dumbbells may look unconventional, but they are CPT Azul Corajoria’s go to pick because they save space and contain plenty of potential for gains.
 “These are my favorite adjustable weights,” Corajoria says.
 “They’re easy to adjust and you can purchase more weight if needed.”

 Loading More Posts...